taylerlyday/digital-history_project/pages/essay-01.md

 {% include feature/line-chart.html data="sotu-20th-century" topic="The American Dream" %}

+I am at a conference meet for track and field in Boseman, Idaho.
+I am going to just write about my experience here in paragraphs because I don't recall my essay topic right now.
+So, this is Day 1 of being here and it is very cold, as in -11 degrees cold.
 I chose to feature this topic because I feel like the idea of "American Dream" has changed in the past decade due to the circumstances the world is in right now.

 ## Introduction